 Do I feel happy?
 Accomplished?
 It’s hard to identify a specific emotion or state of mind.
 I’m still wandering around through flashes of images and the most dominant state is a small, shy joy: the joy of finishing this ordeal.
 The joy of not having to push forward anymore.
 The joy of being past that.
 The joy of living up to what I committed myself to.

-As I try to reorganize all the events in a logical structure, there is one thought circling back and forth into my mind: the person that starts an ultra marathon and the person that ends an ultra marathon is not the same person anymore.
+As I try to reorganize all the events in a logical structure, there is one thought circling back and forth into my mind: the person that starts an ultra marathon and the person that ends an ultra marathon are not the same anymore.
 They’re completely different.
 For me, just 48 hours after the race, the smallest thing from before the race feels so distant, almost like from another life.
 In a way, it is from another life.

 7 months ago I decided I want to run an ultra marathon.
 220km seemed like an interesting distance (the longest distance ran by me at that time being 60km).
 I already wrote about the motivation behind that decision in this article, so feel free to read it if you want to know more about big, hairy, audacious goals.